folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The message queue is global and thus also lives in the `ExecutionState`.
 Finally we need a way of peeking into values, to see whether they are functions and if so, to extract their bodies for application.

+## Running and Debugging Programs {#running-debugging}

+Finally, we want to be able to run our programs.

+We use a simple round-robin scheduler that calls `forward` on the locations in order.
+There are two error cases that we need to handle:

+* **blocked on receive**, either `InvalidQueueItem` or `EmptyQueue`: the process wants to perform a receive, but the expected item is not at the top of the queue yet.
+    In this case we want to proceed evaluating the other locations so they can send the value that the erroring location expects

+* **location terminates** with `Terminated`: the execution has reached a `NoOp`.
+In this case we don't want to schedule this location any more.

+Otherwise we just continue until there are no active (non-terminated) locations left.
+For code see appendix \ref{scheduling-code}

 ## Properties of Reversibility